 After not announcing a new SE model in 2021, Apple is expected finally give us a second-generation model later in 2022.
 The next-gen SE will adopt the larger display and more-curved design of the Series 7.
 To keep the price down, Apple will again likely omit some fancy features like the always-on display and some higher-end (like the electrical heart and a blood oxygen) sensors.

-The first rugged Apple Watch for athletes and adventurers.
+The first "Pro" Apple Watch is coming.